simons-containers/distroless-lldap/README.md

 # Distroless lldap container

 Bare-bones distroless ldap container image from `scratch`.
 The official releases for lldap are statically compiled and do not require any runtime.
+The scratch images is almost half the size of the official alpine container at 35M.

 ## Running